thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 8.3 Flexible layouts: beyond mere fragment insertion
 ----------------------------------------------------

 Thanks to *fragment expressions*, we can specify parameters for fragments that are not texts, numbers, bean objects... but instead fragments of markup.

-This allows us to create our fragments in a way such that they can be *enriched* wich markup coming from the calling templates, resulting in a very flexible **template layout mechanism**.
+This allows us to create our fragments in a way such that they can be *enriched* with markup coming from the calling templates, resulting in a very flexible **template layout mechanism**.

 Note the use of the `title` and `links` variables in the fragment below: